Pistol Bags

 The Stag 15 is chambered in 5.56 NATO and will take almost anything you throw its way.

-If you are looking for ammo, range or defense, take a look at some of the best ammo options available.
+If you are looking for ammo, range, or defense, look at some of the best ammo options available.

 Stag 15 Price & Conclusion

 The Stag AR-15 has a fantastic fit and finish and has really come a long way since 2013.
-I think their new logo and rebrand has really breathed some life back into the brand that’s going to take it places.
+I think their new logo and rebrand have breathed some life back into the brand that will take it places.

 stag ar15 final